 4) Reasonably priced

-However, there are more not so obvious reasons as well:
+However, there were more not so obvious reasons as well:

-With age, numerous TI systems have developed different video issues, the F18A card fixed all of these problems, without the owners having to waste literally hours trying to diagnose and identify the specific video chip at fault.
+With age, numerous TI systems developed different video issues, the F18A card fixed all of these problems without the owners having to waste literally hours, days or weeks trying to diagnose and identify the specific video chip at fault.
 They also avoided the hassles of removing the old broken components.
-Since this is a socketed device, it was even a fix even a newbie with no soldering skills could perform.
+Since this is a socketed device, it was a fix even a newbie with no soldering skills could perform.